 ISS aims to facilitate and be responsive to questions, comments, feedback or complaints from clients.
-This is accomplished by, for example, making analysts available to discuss with clients the content of research reports and recommendations.
+To facilitate this goal, ISS makes analysts available to clients to discuss the content of research reports and recommendations.
 In addition, in many cases, client needs are addressed through the designation by ISS of a relationship manager (client managers) to assess client needs, to act as an on-going source of information, and to receive client feedback on an on-going basis.
-Moreover, clients subscribing to a custom research service are assigned dedicated custom research analysts that can assist them with many aspects of their custom policy, ranging from its drafting, regular updates, application in particular circumstances or geographies and on individual custom recommendations.
+Moreover, clients subscribing to a custom research service are assigned dedicated custom research analysts that can assist them with many aspects of their custom policy, ranging from its drafting, regular updates, application in particular circumstances or geographies and its individual custom recommendations.

-Feedback and complaints from issuers, shareholder proposal proponents and other stakeholders are discussed below within the section on Principle Three.
+Feedback and complaints from issuers, shareholder proposal proponents, and other stakeholders are discussed below within the section on Principle Three.